masjadaan/TechSecurityArticles/DebugInterfaces/JTAG/JTAG Identification.md

 We are interested in Boundry Scan, so type B and follow the instructions.
 Depends on how many pins are connected to Jtagulator the test might take some time, once complet, Jtagulator present the result where it shows each channel on Jtagulator and the functionality on the target as depected in the image.

 ![alt text](https://github.com/masjadaan/TechSecurityArticles/blob/main/DebugInterfaces/JTAG/Images/B.png)

-We know now all JTAG interface pins, let's summarize that in this table
+We know now all JTAG interface pins, let's summarize that in this table:

 |Jtagulator Channels| Functionality| ESP32 Pins
 | -- | -- | -- |
 |CH0 | TDO | IO15 (MTDO) |